Reno Nevada, USA Travel Guide

 Influenced by the region's Basque heritage.
 Dishes like 'lamb stew' and 'solomo' (marinated pork loin) are found at Louis' Basque Corner (301 E. 4th St), a long-standing institution.

-Experience unique flavors of the region.
+Experience unique tastes from the area.

 Atlantis Steakhouse, Bimini Steakhouse (Peppermill), Roxy (Eldorado) for upscale steak and seafood.